lsms-worldbank/labeller/src/mdhlp/lab_pipe.md

 ## Example 1

-This simple example creates a data set and shows how `lab_pipe` detects the pipe in the variable `mpg`
+This simple example creates a data set and shows how `lab_pipe` detects the pipe in the variable `mpg`.

 ```
 * Create example data
 sysuse auto, clear